OpenEvalProject/evals/manuscripts/elife-28975/v2/manuscript.md

 Taken together, these data suggest that enhancers may be dynamically sampling local nuclear environments.
 A lower fraction of nuclei showing transcription from enhancers with binding site deletions (Figure 3K,O,Q) may occur because there are fewer areas of the nucleus in which peak Ubx levels are sufficient for weakened svb elements.

-## The Ubx cofactor Homothorax (Hth) is co-enriched around transcription sites with Ubx
+### The Ubx cofactor Homothorax (Hth) is co-enriched around transcription sites with Ubx

 Co-factors can stabilize low-affinity binding interactions through cooperative and scaffolding interactions with transcription factors.
 A co-factor-dependent enhancer would require sufficient concentrations of both the factor and the co-factor to drive transcription.
 The homeodomain proteins Extradenticle (Exd)/Pbx and Homothorax (Hth)/MEIS (Slattery et al., 2011b; Rieckhof et al., 1997; Ryoo and Mann, 1999; Lelli et al., 2011) interact with Ubx during DNA binding, and Ubx and Hth regulate a partially overlapping set of genes (Choo et al., 2011; Slattery et al., 2011a).
 In vitro, Ubx requires Hth/Exd to bind to the low-affinity sites in 7H and E3N (Crocker et al., 2015).
 In vivo, Hth deficiency led to the loss of expression for both 7H and E3N (Figure 4A–D).
 Consistent with this requirement for both Ubx and Hth, Hth was co-enriched with Ubx around active transcription sites driven by 7H or E3N (Figure 4E–T).
 The relative enrichment for Ubx and Hth, respectively, was 0.58 ± 0.14 and 0.41 ± 0.16 for 7H (n = 51, seven embryos) and 0.66 ± 0.13 and 0.39 ± 0.24 for E3N (n = 74, five embryos).
 These results suggest that transcription from co-factor-dependent enhancers requires microenvironments that contain high concentrations of both transcription factors and their co-factors.
 This observation provides further support for the model that transcription factor microenvironments are present as multiple highly differentiated transcription domains containing unique combinations of transcription factors.

 ![Figure 4.](https://cdn.elifesciences.org/articles/28975/elife-28975-fig4-v2.jpg)

-**Figure 4.:** (A–D) Early stage 15 embryos with 7H-lacz (A–B) or E3N-lacZ reporter constructs (C–D) stained with an antibody against ß-Galactosidase in either wild-type (WT) (A and C) or hth mutant embryos (P2B and D).
+**Figure 4.:** (A–D) Early stage 15 embryos with 7H-lacz (A–B) or E3N-lacZ reporter constructs (C–D) stained with an antibody against ß-Galactosidase in either wild-type (WT) (A and C) or hthP2 mutant embryos (B and D).
 (E–H) A nucleus displaying active transcription of the 7H-lacZ reporter construct denoted by a bounding box (E–H) and co-stained for Ubx protein (F), Hth protein (G), or both Ubx and Hth proteins (H).
 (I–L) A nucleus displaying active transcription of the E3N-lacZ reporter construct denoted by a bounding box (I–L) and co-stained for Ubx protein (J), Hth protein (K), or both Ubx and Hth proteins (L).
 (M–P) 3D surface plots of the images in panels (F, G, J, K), centered on the sites of enhancer activity (yellow).
 The height of the plot is Ubx intensity in panels (M) and (O) and Hth intensity in panels (N) and (P).
 (Q–T) Quantification of the relative concentration of Ubx (Q, S) and Hth (R, T) versus distance from active enhancer sites.
 The shaded regions indicate the variance.
 A.U. indicates Arbitrary Units of fluorescence intensity.
 (U, V) A conceptual model showing nuclei with multiple regions of high local concentrations of Ubx or Hth (U) and high local concentrations of both Ubx and Hth that allow rapid ON rates (V, grey arrows) and collectively may recruit RNA pol II complexes.

 ## Discussion